GeoWizard: Straight line missions

 Davies undertakes straight line missions, in which he uses a GPS device to attempt to cross a geographic area in a straight line.
 His first attempt, in 2019, was to cross Wales.
 Bad weather and steeper terrain than expected resulted in failure 9 mi from the coast.
 In 2020, during the COVID-19 pandemic in the United Kingdom, Davies and his friend Greg attempted to cross Wales, but the effort was aborted midway for health reasons.
 Later in 2020, Davies successfully crossed Norway in a straight line.
 In early 2021, Davies and Greg attempted to cross Scotland but failed when they were caught by police for breaking local COVID-19 guidelines.
 Their video was criticized for showing them crossing a live railway line, and Davies edited that scene out of the video following a visit from the British Transport Police.
 In October 2021, Davies and his brother Ben attempted to cross Wales for a third time.
 The pair managed to complete the crossing, but a GPS battery malfunction on day three caused them to temporarily leave the line, making it non-continuous.
 Davies pursued a fourth crossing of Wales in late January and early February 2023, which proved a success.
 He later noted that one of his main motivations for attempting it once more was due to competition, notably from Adam and Archie Fieldhouse, fellow straight-line adventurers who had successfully crossed Scotland, a feat that Davies was unable to do.
 The Fieldhouses would also act as a major motivation for Davies' straight-line mission across England in late January to early February 2024.

 No roads missions

 In April 2022, Davies premiered a new type of adventure, called the "No Roads Mission", where he attempts to cross an urban area without walking down roads.
 His first mission was across the Black Country and resulted in a success.
 In June 2023, he embarked on a mission in which he, along with his brother Ben, attempted to cross Birmingham without using roads or the city's canal network.
 In April 2025, Davies succeeded in a "no roads mission" across Greater London.
+In 2026, Davies carried out a no roads mission in Manchester.